 - Double the recipes so you can join in.

 - Babies don’t mind leftovers.
-Dirty your kitchen once and make 1-2 extra servings to keep in the fridge to enjoy later in the week.
+Dirty your kitchen once and make 1-2 extra servings of all recipes for babies – keep them in the fridge to enjoy later in the week.

 One Final Thought About Introducing Solid Food

 If you’ve ever considered adopting a dog, now would be a good time.
-For the next few years, a lot of food is going to end up on your floor.
-Sorry, Mama: You’ve been warned.
+For the next few years, feeding your child will mean a lot of food is going to end up on your floor, and food for baby quickly becomes food for pup.
+Sorry, Mom: You’ve been warned.